 Ensure that the battery terminals are completely clean and away from any direct heat sources or chemicals.
 Keep the batteries charged if the bike is only being used for short trips, and, if you are not planning to use your bike at all during winters, removing the battery completely is a good idea.

 As riding season winds down, it’s important to prepare all your gear for storage too, especially your helmet.
-For the most part, the shell, visor, and vents can all be cleaned with a gentle soap, and the inner padding can either be thrown in the wash or soaked in a solution of water and baby shampoo.
+For the most part, the shell, visor, and vents can all be cleaned with gentle soap, and the inner padding can usually be thrown in the wash or soaked in a solution of water and baby shampoo.
 Abrasive cleaners and harsh chemicals tend to strip the color and can compromise its protection capabilities.
 Be sure to dry the helmet completely- inside and out- before packing it away to prevent mold and corrosion.If you own a Bluetooth motorcycle helmet, you should refer to the owner’s manual for optimal cleaning techniques and end of season care.
 Never store it when still wet as that could damage the electronic parts.

-For oil changes, fluid services, and most other end of season maintenance you’ll need professional service.
-At V&F, we’ll put your motorcycle on an effective maintenance schedule that’s perfectly-suited for your vehicle and your driving habits.
+For oil changes, fluid services, and other end-of-season motorcycle maintenance, you’ll need professional service.
+At V&F, we’ll put your motorcycle on an effective maintenance schedule that’s perfectly suited for your vehicle and your driving habits.
 Our technicians replace spark plugs, transmissions, fuel filters, inspect clutch cables, air filters, brake pads, and much more!
 After our thorough inspection and diagnosis, we can perform any repairs, replacements, and adjustments that are needed.
 Our friendly experts will make sure you receive the answers, maintenance services, or repair solutions you need.
 Feel free to stop by our facility next time you’re in the area- we gladly accept all of our walk-ins, and look forward to serving you and servicing your bike!This article was originally published in 2020 and has been updated.